The In-Between

 "Creepy and addictive, Barbara Stewart's THE IN-BETWEEN left me with both an acute distrust of what my eyes see, and an overwhelming fear of falling asleep.
 This psychological thriller definitely thrilled me."—Jodi Meadows, author of the INCARNATE trilogy

 "Compelling and addictive, hands-down my favorite YA read of the year.
 I was in the story's grip from beginning to end, in awe of how beautifully and realistically Barbara layered Ellie's personality and how she kept me guessing and wondering until the very last page.
 Most of all, I cared for poor, troubled Ellie and her family.
 I wanted to take the journey with her all the way to the end.
-I wanted to see her heal.”—Jennifer Brown, author of THE HATE LIST
+I wanted to see her heal.”—Jennifer Brown, author of HATE LIST

 About Me